gedePakusadewa/5_recipe_explorer/README.md

 - ~make backend favorite~
   - make table for this case
   - make API for get and set favorite
-- make frontend to handle favorite
+- ~make frontend to handle favorite~
   - display favorite recipe user using card style
   - check what api from recipe to this favorite case
+    - this case using same API URL add url detail in home
-  - check how to implement favocitre case using API recipe
+  - check how to implement favorite case using API recipe
+    - to avoid multiple request to same API, i add two additional colom so its just need request only when user need detail about recipe

 issue and solution:
 - can not get value from usestate although there is value from that const?